 (Blackout.
 The ‘phone cuts off.
 Lights up.
 Lindsay Kemp talks to the audience.
 Lights slowly fade during his speech.)

 I was so determined to become a dancer there was nothing else for me.
 I did auditions for a load of other dance schools, and drama schools, as I wanted to be an actor as much as being a dancer, and so a painter, come to that, all of those things.
 I did get a scholarship with the Ballet Rambert School.
-That was great, but that scholarship didn’t take effect until after I’d had my National Service, you see, because in those days you couldn’t get into university or further education or any jobs until you had done your service for 2 years.
+That was great, but that scholarship didn’t take effect until after I’d had my National Service, you see, because in those days you couldn’t get into university or further education or any jobs until you had done your service for two years.

 So, I had to hang around.
 My Mother moved to Bradford, and worked in a shop, very high class, and that’s where a young David Hockney met me, and David encouraged me to go back to London and try again, and to pursue my dream at all cost.